FAQs

 Of course, not every patient will require every aspect of these five concepts, but in the context of a functional medicine approach, we must at least consider all 5 of these questions about fundamental health and well-being in order to return to a state of “natural balance.”

-(Answered directly by Dr. Boggess) “Our way of doing things at Natural Balance is much different than the insurance model allows for.
-For years we billed insurance but eventually had to disenroll due to continual denials of our medical services and testing we ordered for our patients.
+“Our way of doing things at Natural Balance is much different than the insurance model allows for.
+For years we billed insurance but eventually had to stop due to the continual denials of our medical services and testing we ordered for our patients.

 The good news is that the insurance companies tend to treat their own clients (i.e. you) much better than they ever treated us, and the vast majority of our patients report getting reimbursed fairly for their visits and labs as per the details of their insurance contract.”

-(Answered directly by Dr. Boggess) “While the number of physicians who utilize integrative medicine is growing, it’s not nearly as widespread as one would expect given the excellent outcomes we observe daily.
-The truth is, despite the growing push in this direction, medicine-at-large is slow to embrace it.
+“While the number of physicians who utilize this type of approach is growing steadily, it’s not nearly as widespread as one would expect given the excellent outcomes most doctors who offer this type of care observe.

 Our doctors order an array of functional, medical, and genetic tests.
 Insurance generally pays for these tests when ordered by a physician and the testing laboratories we use are finding ways to make tests that insurance won’t cover more affordable for patients as an out-of-pocket service while conventional research catches up.
-Here is a list of the most common tests our doctors order for patients.

 To learn more about our clinic and programs: Call our office (734) 929-2696 OR use our online scheduler to request an appointment with our New Patient Coordinator.
 We will answer all your questions, go over pricing and insurance details, and get you scheduled for the program that best fits your individual needs.
 We are here to help and look forward to speaking with you soon!